samwisehawkins/wrftools/README.md

 * dispatch       - send out emails, plots etc

-Each component has an associated python module in the form of a single file within the `wrftools` directory, i.e. everything to do with the fetch stage is defined within `wrftools/fetch.py`.
+Each component has an associated python module in the form of a single file within the `wrftools/wrftools` directory, i.e. everything to do with the fetch stage is defined within `wrftools/fetch.py`.
 Each stage has an associated boolean option within the config file which turns that stage on or off e.g. to run the fetch stage, set `fetch : true` in the config file, or use `--fetch=true` at the command line.